codyjedmunds/ai-evaluation-portfolio/README.md

 - handling reviewer disagreement
 - deciding when to resolve locally vs escalate
 - preserving quality under throughput pressure
+- understanding why quality degradation is often a rational system outcome

 All examples are synthetic and contain no client or proprietary data.